Transitioning from InfoPath: A Comprehensive Guide to Modernization

 Power Automate for routing, approvals, and logic

-The result isn’t a replacement.
-It’s an improvement.
+The result isn’t a replacement; it’s an improvement.

 The Real Goal Isn’t Parity

 Trying to achieve “feature parity” with InfoPath is a trap.
+The real goal is:

 Reduced risk